shawshaenk/desnapper/README.md

 # About
-A simple Python script to rid Ubuntu and above of Snaps and prevent them from coming back.
+A simple Python script to rid Ubuntu of Snaps and prevent them from coming back.

 Note: As of right now, this script is meant specifically for Ubuntu, not its spins.
 This may change with future releases.